IanCarrasco/pytorch-lightning/docs/source/introduction_guide.rst

     dist.barrier()

-In Lightning, this code is abstracted out by the `Trainer`.
+In Lightning, this code is abstracted out by the :class:`~pytorch_lightning.trainer.Trainer`.

 Non-essential code
 ==================

 This is code that helps the research but isn't relevant to the research code.
 Some examples might be:
-1. Inspect gradients
+1. Inspect gradients.
 2. Log to tensorboard.

 .. code-block:: python